 Xiaomi phones are notable for their incredible value for money compared to today's flagship Android phones, but they also pack top-end features and impeccable design.
 Mi 10 is the company's upcoming flagship, and it's due in February 2020.

-On 7 August Xiaomi demoed Samsung's 64Mp ISOCELL Bright GW1 sensor, which it says will feature in an upcoming Redmi phone and, we figured, also the Mi 10.
-However, at its Xiaomi Future Image Technology Communication Conference it also teased an unknown 108Mp Samsung sensor, which it claims would come to a future Mi phone.
-Could the Mi 10 be first to get such a powerful camera?
+In August Xiaomi demoed Samsung's 64Mp ISOCELL Bright GW1 sensor, which it says will feature in an upcoming Redmi phone and, we figured, also the Mi 10.
+However, at its Xiaomi Future Image Technology Communication Conference it also teased a 108Mp Samsung sensor, which it claims would come to a future Mi phone.

 We first saw Mi 9 in its Chinese launch on 20 February, and it made its way to Europe a week later at MWC 2019.
 Expect a similar launch strategy for Mi 10, with a global launch at MWC 2020, which takes place 24-27 February.

-The Mi 9 did not actually go on sale in the UK until the end of April, however, and is now available direct from Xiaomi at £499, but £100 cheaper at Amazon.
+The Mi 9 did not actually go on sale in the UK until the end of April, however, and is now available direct from Xiaomi at £499, but £100 cheaper at Amazon., and as low as £265.50 over at GearBest.
 It's also available on contract from Vodafone.

 One of the great things about Xiaomi is it keeps its pricing pretty constant, so we'd be surprised to see the base model of Mi 10 a penny over £499.